 - Considering and assessing risk in a different way

 - Developing strategies that help meet complex challenges and overcome barriers

 Cooperative or collaborative commissioning doesn’t have to be about commissioning services but can be about investing in activities or brokering better outcomes with people.
 However, even the activities and services that are designed cooperatively won’t by themselves bring about change without stimulating the motivation and skills that staff, users and residents need to be involved.

-Spinning out should not be the end goal of collaborative commissioning, but considered as one of the models that could be used.
-Even if turning a service into a mutual or a cooperative is the best way forward, making it a success still involves support by local authorities, whether that’s:
+Spinning out should not be the end goal of collaborative commissioning, but is considered one of the models that could be used.
+Even if turning a service into a mutual or a cooperative is the best way forward, making it a success still involves support from local authorities, whether that’s: